amorphic/amorphic.github.io/james_stewart_cv.md

 :   Member of a 4-person team responsible for company network of 150 users running Win 98/NT/2k and servers running Redhat Linux, Solaris and Win NT/2K Server.

+## Volunteering

+[SparkCC][sparkcc] <br> _2014 - present_

+:   President and co-founder of SparkCC: a makerspace located on the Central Coast of New South Wales, Australia.
+Empowering Central Coast residents to make anything that they can imagine.

+[Primary Ethics][primary_ethics] <br> _2016 - present_

+:   Teaching primary school children to listen empathetically, disagree respectfully, build on each other’s ideas and use evidence and reasoning to make decisions.

 ## Projects

-[SparkCC][sparkcc]

-:   President and co-founder of SparkCC: a makerspace/hackerspace located on the Central Coast of New South Wales, Australia.
+[Tosr0x][tosr0x]

+:   Tosr0x is a Python module for communicating with 'TOSR0x' USB relay controllers made by [TinySine][tinysine].

 [OpenGB][opengb]

 :	OpenGB is a 3D printer control interface written in Python.
 Printer functions are exposed via a websocket API built on Tornado and called either programatically or by an included touchscreen GUI written in Vue.js.

-[Braubbuddy][braubuddy]

-:   Braubuddy is an Open Source temperature management framework written in Python.
-Conceived as a means of monitoring and controlling the fermentation temperature of beer.

-[Tosr0x][tosr0x]

-:   Tosr0x is a Python module for communicating with 'TOSR0x' USB relay controllers made by [TinySine][tinysine].

-[CoverLovin][coverlovin]

-:   CoverLovin is an Open Source album cover art downloader written in Python.
-It recursively traverses a directory structure containing mp3 files and downloads cover art from Google Images based on id3 tags.

 ## Presentations